*This article was updated Jan. 2019

 Estate and Gift Taxes

 The amount of wealth that can be passed from one generation to the next received a drastic increase under TCJA.
 Previously, you could pass just about $5.5M to non-spouse U.S. citizens free from federal estate tax.
 This exemption amount is called the unified credit.
-For 2018, the unified credit is increased to $11.2M per person.
+For 2018, the unified credit increased to $11.2M per person.
+For 2019, it increased again to $11.4M per person.

 Section 529 Plans